arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

-# COMP 150 Lab 4 - Flow of Control
+# OOP - Flow of Control
 In this lab you will learn:

 * What boolean expressions are, and how to write and evaluate them.